rawanessam/AITicketClassifier/readme.md

 - If the LLM returns malformed JSON or an error during execution, the system catches the issue and responds with appropriate HTTP error codes (`502` for model errors, `504` for invalid output).
 - All unexpected runtime errors are logged via `traceback` and surfaced as `500 Internal Server Error` to aid debugging without exposing sensitive information.
 ---
-## 🎁 Bonus Features
+## Bonus Features

 This project includes a few enhanced capabilities to improve model behavior and usability:

-- **🎯 Fine-Tuned Few-Shot Prompting**: The LLM is prompted using structured few-shot examples to improve classification reliability across various ticket categories and urgency levels.
+- **Fine-Tuned Few-Shot Prompting**: The LLM is prompted using structured few-shot examples to improve classification reliability across various ticket categories and urgency levels.
-- **📁 JSON Ticket History**: All submitted tickets, along with their LLM-generated responses, are stored in a JSON file This enables:
+- **JSON Ticket History**: All submitted tickets, along with their LLM-generated responses, are stored in a JSON file This enables:
   - Easy auditing of LLM outputs
   - Fine-tuning data collection
   - Offline analysis and reporting
+- **Simple Dashboard**: Provides a highlevel overview of submitted tickets
 ---
-## 🔭 Future Improvements
+## Future Improvements
 - Add user login/authentication
 - Database integration (PostgreSQL)
 - Admin dashboard for ticket management
 - Add user limits to prevent spam
 ---
-## 📢 Feedback
+## Feedback

 For questions or suggestions, feel free to open an issue or reach out.